Great Rivers of Europe Cruise

 The ship departed Koblenz at about 3 AM.
 We passed the bridge at Remargen, depicted in the movie "A Bridge too Far," but this occurred at 5 AM; I heard later that about 5 men were up to view the remnants of the bridge.

 We arrived in Koln at about 8:30 AM and then readied ourselves for a brief orientation tour led by our Program Director.
 The tour was very short and consisted of meandering about while en route to the largest cathedral in Germany.
 We arrived at the cathedral just before 10 AM when the high mass was to start.
 Those that wanted to attend the Catholic mass went into the church while the rest of the group headed to the nearby Roman museum where we had a paid admission included as part of our tour.
-We decided to skip this museum and walked to the chocolate museum that
+We decided to skip this museum and walked to the chocolate museum thatwas about 15 minutes further up river.

 When we arrived at the chocolate museum we discovered it did not open until 11 AM and decided not to wait the half hour, as we also had more free time in Koln after lunch.